imaginaryusername/Reusable_specs/reusable_addresses.md

 **Solution**

-We propose a new alias system that would allow senders to generate a fresh address for a recipient.
+We propose a new alias system that would allow senders to generate a fresh address for any recipient with a handle.
 The communication to the recipient about the transaction's existence can happen on-chain, without using OP_RETURN.
-This is accomplished by combining the Elliptic-curve Diffie-Helman properties of bitcoin keys with a simple grinding system, resulting in a byte-prefix that can hide transactions within an acceptable anonymity set.
+This is accomplished by combining the Elliptic-curve Diffie-Helman properties of bitcoin keys with a simple grinding system, resulting in a byte-prefix that can allow for scanning as well as hiding transactions within an acceptable anonymity set.

 This draft reusable address format, if widely adopted, seeks to provide a major improvement over existing systems in terms of net gain in all five areas, as well as more flexibility in choosing desirable compromises depending on usecases under one common format.